DollaR84/weekday/weekday/doc/en/readme.md

 ## Mode Day of the week
 * NVDA+W: pronounces the day of the week;
+* NVDA+W: Double-clicking pronounces the holiday on this day, if any, as well as a historical fact about this day;

 ## Stopwatch mode
 * NVDA+W: single press turns on the stopwatch if it is not running;